SPICE Up Your Life!

 associated with motion sickness including dizziness, nausea, vomiting,

-and cold sweating and is a safe and effective
+and cold sweating and is a safe and effective relief of nausea and

 vomiting during pregnancy.
 Ginger's anti-inflammatory compounds are